 Men with low testosterone have more body fat, less lean mass, and a greater chance of depression, higher rates of cardiovascular disease, and poorer fertility than men with higher vitamin D levels, click for testosterone replacement doctor near Charlotte, NC.

 This news was followed up with a groundbreaking study that tested the effect of giving men with vitamin D deficiency who suffered from low Testosterone a supplement of 3,332 IUs of vitamin D or a placebo daily for a year.
 Men taking the vitamin D supplement increased free Testosterone by 20 percent the supplement also brought vitamin D up to 36 ng/ml.
 The placebo group had no change in testosterone or vitamin D.

 Get Enough Zinc: A 1996 study found that young men with normal Testosterone levels who avoided getting zinc in their diets for 5 months experienced a drop in total Testosterone of more than 50 percent, you can use a testosterone booster to have a better blood flow.

-Another study and a review of volume pills showed that giving zinc gluconate to older men who had low Testosterone resulted in doubling the men’s Testosterone levels.
+Another study and a review of volume pills showed that giving zifnc gluconate to older men who had low Testosterone resulted in doubling the men’s Testosterone levels.
 More recent data support the relationship between normal Testosterone and higher zinc, and conversely low zinc and low testosterone.

 • Low zinc leads to an increase in estrogen receptors and a decrease in androgen receptors.